 WHEN DO YOU OFFER TOURS?

-We operate tours daily, with a maximum of four tour times per day.
-Look online or call to ask about availability for any particular time slots.
-Classic tour times are at 6:45, 8:00, 10:30, 9:15 and 11:45 AM.
+We operate tours daily, with a maximum of four tour times per day, depending on seasonal demand.
+Look online or call to ask about availability for any particular days or time slots.
+Classic tour times are at 8:00, 10:30, and 1:00 PM.
 The Extreme Zip Rappel Tour time is 8:30 AM, and operates 1 to 3 days per week.
-Note that these are the departure times from the Central Maui park & ride lot.
-If we’re picking you up at your hotel, or if we’re meeting you on the way to the rappelling site, you’ll board the van at different times.
+Note that these times are the meeting times at the activity site on the Road to Hana.
 Just call, chat or email us to ask questions about Rappel Maui or the tour details.

 HOW MANY RAPPELS WILL I DO DURING THE TOUR?